XenoSnowFox/dark-cosmos/docs/crew/algernon-blue.md

 ### Alben

 A former patient and rival.
+Alben's left arm was amputated after an artifact experiment went wrong.

 ### Ditha